 Often, your work suffers.

 What is your health and happiness worth to you?

 Therapy is a financial commitment.
 But the cost is greater if you ignore your mental health.
 If you wait until you’re in a crisis, you put your physical health and mental health at risk.
 The two really do go hand-in-hand.
 This means you may end up spending more money in the long-term to help cover the costs for more intense and expensive treatments.

-Currently, I do not take part in private health insurance schemes.
-I am only accepting private pay clients.
+We do not take part in private health insurance schemes.
+We are only accepting private pay clients.

 However, all private health insurance companies will have their own rules.
 To learn all of those rules and submit paperwork differently to each one takes a great deal of a therapist’s time.
-As a therapist who is more interested in helping you get to the heart of the matter and understands your need for a more personalised mental health service, I prefer not to focus all of my time on meeting the unique requirements of each insurance company (aka. box-ticking), but instead, focus my energy on serving my clients through consultations and counselling sessions (aka. quality care).
+We prefer to focus our time and energy on serving our clients through consultations and counselling sessions.

 Read on to learn more about reasons to pay for therapy privately.

 Private health insurance companies usually require a referral from your GP.
 To access psychological treatment, your diagnosis must meet the referral criteria of the provider.
 This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not be helpful to view yourself in such a way.

 Sometimes life is challenging.
 You know you will likely encounter difficult situations again.
 However, feeling sad doesn’t necessarily mean you are clinically depressed.
 Labelling in this way can be unhelpful when what you’re going through is just part of being human.